 Breaking Cover (Liz Carlyle #9) by Stella Rimington (Russian agents under cover in the UK)

-Three Stations (Arkady Renko #7) by Martin Cruz Smith (In an Arkady Renko novel, a look inside Russia under Putin)
+Three Stations (Arkady Renko #7) by Martin Cruz Smith (A detective inside Russia under Vladimir Putin)

 On a much lighter note, check out Make Russia Great Again by Christopher Buckley (Satirizing Donald Trump is a tall order).